Republicans in Congress line up behind Trump after he says FBI searched Mar-a-Lago - NewsBreak

 Republicans in Congress line up behind Trump after he says FBI searched Mar-a-Lago

-Republicans in Congress fumed Tuesday in reaction to former President Donald Trump’s Monday evening statement that the FBI executed a search warrant at Mar-a-Lago, his home in Palm Beach, Fla.
+Republicans in Congress fumed Tuesday in reaction to former President Donald Trump’s Monday evening statement that the FBI executed a search warrant at Mar-a-Lago, his home in Palm Beach, Florida.

 Democrats had little to say Tuesday about the apparent search , though some defended the execution of justice regardless of a person’s political power.
 The massive publicity about the search competed with Democrats’ celebration as President Joe Biden at the White House signed into law major legislation aimed at improving semiconductor manufacturing.